History of Maine: Modern Maine

-By the middle of the twentieth century, the textile industry was establishing itself more profitably in the American South, and some Maine cities began to de-industrialize as wages rose above those of the South.
+By the middle of the 20th century, the textile industry was establishing itself more profitably in the American South, and some of these Maine cities began to de-industrialize as wages rose above those of the South.
 In 1937, the Lewiston-Auburn Shoe Strike involved 4,000 to 5,000 textile workers on strike in Lewiston and Auburn.
-It was one of the largest labor disputes state history.
+It was one of the largest labor disputes in state history.
 Shipbuilding also ceased in all but a few places, notably Bath and its successful Bath Iron Works, which became a notable producer of naval vessels during the Second World War and after.
-In recent years, however, even Maine's most traditional industries have been threatened; forest conservation efforts have diminished logging and restrictions on fisheries have likewise exerted considerable pressure along the coast.
+In recent years, however, even Maine's most traditional industries have been threatened; forest conservation efforts have diminished logging, and restrictions on fisheries have likewise exerted considerable pressure along the coast.
 The last "heavy industry" in Maine, pulp and paper began to withdraw in the late 20th century, leaving the future of the Maine Woods an open question.

 In response, the state attempted to buttress retailing and service industries, especially those linked to tourism.
 The label Vacationland was added to license plates in the 1960s.
 More recent tax incentives have encouraged outlet shopping centers such as the cluster at Freeport.
 Increasing numbers of visitors began to enjoy Maine's vast tracts of relatively unspoiled wilderness, mountains, and expansive coastline.
 State and national parks in Maine also became loci of middle-class tourism, especially Acadia National Park on Mount Desert Island.

 The growth of Portland and areas of southern Maine and the retraction of job opportunities (and population) in the northern and eastern areas of the state led in the 1990s to discussion of "two Maines", with potentially different interests.
 Portland and certain coastal towns aside, Maine remains the poorest state in the Northeast.
 By some accounts, adjusting for its high taxes and living costs, Maine has been since at least the 1970s the poorest state in the United States.
-The notion that Maine is indeed the poorest state in the US is supported by its exceptionally high levels of welfare dependence over the past half century.
+The notion that Maine is indeed the poorest state in the US is supported by its exceptionally high levels of welfare dependence over the past half-century.

 The COVID-19 pandemic was publicly reported to have reached the U.S. state of Maine on March 12, 2020.
 As of 2 February 2021, the Maine Department of Health and Human Services reported 131,530 confirmed cases and 46,971 probable cases in the state, with 1,777 deaths attributed to the virus.